Gui-Devz/Foodfy-NodeJs/README.md

 This step can (or must) be done inside VScode ;)

-- Use the following command on your terminal: npm install nodemon -D
+- Use the following command on your terminal: npm install

 ## License